rochdiNassah/ecommerce/README.md

 * Customer can browse products.
 * Customer can order a product.
 * Customer can track their order.
+* Customer can view all of their orders.
 * Customer can cancel their order.
 * Dispatcher can dispatch or reject orders.
 * Delivery driver can update the status of dispatched orders.